 Tournament Masterclass – Bonus Content

-In the bonus content section, a number of topcis are include.
+In the bonus content section, a number of topcis are included.

 First, “The GTO bible” which dives into the use of GTO and application of a range of poker solvers to the game.
 Also included is one of my favourite videos on the “Myths of GTO” play!
 This section contains 23 videos which range from 10-40 minutes long each.

-There is a 10 minute video on fighting tilt which provides some useful strategies as well as about an hour of extra PKO (progressive knockout) content.
+There is a 10 minute video on fighting tilt which provides some useful strategies as well as roughly an hour of extra PKO (progressive knockout) content.

 This section was added after the original course was completed and is a example of the types of updates you can expect in the future for this course.